 Once you can run a 5k at an average pace of under 10 minutes per mile.
 Then you can start thinking about your goals of increasing your distance or your speed.
 You will train differently based on your goal.

 Pick certain days of the week when you’re going to do your runs then plan your diet based on the days you’re going to run.

 Your body will get into a routine of replenishing and rebuilding your muscles if you stay consistent.

 I try to run on Tuesdays, Thursdays and Sundays.
 Tuesday and Thursday are for my short runs where I work on speed.
 And then Sunday is my long run.
 I eat my big carb meal on Friday night (which is also date night).

 A headband is required if you are running over 2 miles and in temperatures over 60 degrees.
 Sweat will burn your eyes if you don’t.

-Make sure you are wearing atletic socks, otherwise you will get blisters.
+Make sure you are wearing athletic socks, otherwise you will get blisters.
 I still get them occasionally.
 Don’t be cheap on the socks.
 Seriously.

-Never wear long pants when the temperature is over 50 degrees farenheit if you plan to run more than 2 miles.
+Never wear long pants when the temperature is over 50 degrees fahrenheit if you plan to run more than 2 miles.